Latest News

 When every B2B team has access to the same AI tools, the outreach starts to sound the same.
 Generative content has saturated digital channels with templated messaging, and buyers have grown faster at filtering it out.
 The teams cutting through aren't necessarily the ones with better automation.
 They're the ones doing the manual work first, building the intuition that makes automation genuinely powerful when it's finally deployed.

 That philosophy was on full display at the recent NVIDIA GTC, the company's flagship AI conference.
 With more than 450 sponsors competing for attention at what observers have called the "AI Superbowl," smaller brands relying on logos and booths had little chance of standing out.
-Hassan Ferozpurwala, Head of Marketing at Mem0, an AI memory infrastructure company, skipped the standard vendor stall and put his team on the floor instead, handing out 5,000 branded water bottles as a vehicle for face-to-face conversations.
+Hassan Ferozpurwala, Marketing Operations at Mem0, an AI memory infrastructure company, skipped the standard vendor stall and put his team on the floor instead, handing out 5,000 branded water bottles as a vehicle for face-to-face conversations.

 His framework is straightforward: start every new channel manually, run enough volume to understand what works, and then scale it with automation.
 He sees AI as a genuine force multiplier, but only for teams that have already done the work to know what they are multiplying.
-"Relying on heavy AI slop won't get you that connection that's needed.
-At the end of the day, the purchasers are still humans, and humans are emotional and make decisions emotionally," says Ferozpurwala.
+"Relying on heavy AI slop won't get you the connection that's needed.
+At the end of the day, purchasers are still humans, and humans are emotional creatures and make decisions emotionally," says Ferozpurwala.

-Touch grass, write copy: "It's really important, as you're going from scratch, to do things manually.
+• Touch grass, write copy: "It's really important, as you're going from scratch, to do things manually.
 Get in the weeds.
 Write every single word yourself, reply to comments yourself, and do your own visuals.
 Once you start getting to volume, do 50 to 100 posts, and you'll automatically be able to figure out what needs to be automated," says Ferozpurwala.
 That logic applies across every channel.
 Volume builds the judgment that no automation can manufacture on its own.

 The same saturation dynamic that hollowed out email inboxes is now working its way through in-person formats.
 Networking dinners, side events, and hackathons are no longer a differentiator, and for revenue teams treating physical tactics as a relief valve from digital noise, the bar for creativity and intentionality is rising just as fast.